Check out these wine regions off the beaten path that you should visit!

 Mention a country from another continent, and the cynicism gets turned up a notch.

 Luckily, there’s a few places in the world that flip the script on this.
 Example numero uno – Mexico.

 Just across the border from wine powerhouse California, there’s a few regions here that are doing some seriously good things with grapes.

 Only 100 or so kilometres from the coast, and with a full host of grapes at their disposal, this is one region to watch.
 Check out wineries Monte Xanic and Hacienda la Lomita.

 Probably the closest to being ‘discovered’, the western coast of South Africa is a vertiable hotbed for innovative winemakers working with ancient vineyards.
 For years the southern regions of Paarl and Stellenbosch took all the limelight, but now we’re seeing the arrival of a new star on the South African wine scene.

 Why?
 Mostly the soils and age of the vines.
 We’re talking 60 or 70 years old in some cases, and planted on crushed granite, which maintains acidity in wine and keeps them fresh even in the hot weather.

 Throw into the mix the fact that although Cab Sav and Sav Blanc work well, they also have old vineyards of Chenin Blanc and Carignan.

 The future is exciting for the South African wine industry, and Swartland is leading the way.

-But if you prefer to dip your toes in the world of wine in the comfort of your home, we've got you covered.
+In the mean time, you can dip your toes in the world of wine in the comfort of your home, and we've got you covered.